ohhi-vn/super_worker/README.md

 # Intro

-The library support for auto scale & distritubed for Elixir application.
+The library support for newbies work with process & supervisor in Elixir.
-Help dev can easily work with concurrency.
+Easy to add & identify processes in system.

 *Note: Library is still developing, please don't use for product.*